-- Marquam Express - Enjoy sunrise and a light breakfast on top of the Marquam Bridge with stunning views of downtown Portland, the Willamette River and the Cascades.
-Then bike on I-405 to the Fremont Bridge and onto the rest of the Providence Bridge Pedal route.
+Enjoy sunrise and a light breakfast on top of the Fremont Bridge with stunning views of downtown Portland, the Willamette River and the Cascades.
+Then start biking.
+The 23-mile route on I-405 to the Marquam Bridge then connects to the Main Ride.

-- Kids Pedal- Even the youngest cyclists can enjoy being part of Providence Bridge Pedal with this three-mile loop crossing the Hawthorne and Steel bridges.
-Adults are welcome too as long as they are chaperoned by a child under 13 years of age.
+Even the youngest cyclists can enjoy being part of Providence Bridge Pedal with this three-mile loop crossing the Hawthorne and Steel bridges.
+Adults are welcome, too, as long as they are chaperoned by a child age 12 or younger.
 Although this is a free event, registration is required.
 Kids Pedal is the one Providence Bridge Pedal event with a registration limit so sign up early.

-- Bridge Stride - The Providence Bridge Stride route for 2018 is five miles long and crosses the Fremont and Steel bridges.
+Providence Bridge Stride route this year is 5 miles long and cross the Fremont and Steel bridges.